sebastianbirk/datascience-bootcamp/content/02_data_visualization_with_python/README.md

 ## 2.2 Prerequisites:
 Check if the below libraries are installed.
-  - Matplotlib: is a 2D python plotting library which allows you to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.
+  - [Matplotlib](https://matplotlib.org/) : is a 2D python plotting library which allows you to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.
-  - Seaborn: is a library for making statistical graphics in Python.
+  - [Seaborn](https://seaborn.pydata.org/): is a library for making statistical graphics in Python.
 It's built on top of matplotlib and is tightly integrated with the PyData stack, including support for numpy and pandas data structures and statistical routines from scipy and statsmodels.
-  - Plotly: is a graphing library makes interactive, publication-quality graphs.
+  - [Plotly](https://plotly.com/python/): is a graphing library makes interactive, publication-quality graphs.
   - sklearn: To implement Dimentionality reduction

 Basic familiarity with Python is assumed.